- United States

 - Undocumented Students

 Designed to prepare the next generation of global leaders, Schwarzman Scholars will give the world’s best and brightest students the opportunity to develop their leadership skills and professional networks through a year-long, fully-funded program.
-Schwarzman Scholars will complete a semester of coursework, a semester-long internship, and will be mentored by leaders in government and industry.
-Scholars will receive a Master’s Degree at Tsinghua University in Beijing – one of China’s most prestigious universities.
+Schwarzman Scholars will complete a combination of leadership and global affairs coursework, experiential learning projects (deep dives with Chinese industry, an 11-month individual capstone), and will be mentored by leaders in government and industry.
+Scholars will receive a Master’s Degree in Global Affairs from Tsinghua University in Beijing – one of China’s most prestigious universities.

 Prior knowledge of Chinese is not required.
-Students will live and study together on the campus of Schwarzman College, a newly-built, state-of-the-art facility where all classes will be taught in English.
-Students will pursue degrees in one of three disciplines:
+Scholars will live and study together on the campus of Schwarzman College, a newly-built, state-of-the-art facility where all classes will be taught in English.
+Scholars will study Mandarine from new beginner to advanced levels.